Terrance Jamison

-Terrance Jamison is an American football coach who is currently the co-defensive coordinator and defensive line coach for the Illinois Fighting Illini.
+Terrance Jamison (born 1987) is an American football coach who is currently the defensive line coach for the Buffalo Bills of the National Football League (NFL).

 Coaching career

 Jamison got his first coaching job in 2008 as a student assistant working as team's assistant defensive line coach for the Wisconsin Badgers.

 In 2010, Jamison joined Edgewood High School as the schools defensive line coach.
 In 2011, Jamison joined the Badgers again as a quality control coach before becoming a graduate assistant in 2012.
 In 2013, Jamison was hired by California as a quality control coach.
 In 2014, Jamison was hired by the Florida Atlantic Owls to be the team's defensive line coach.
 In 2017, the Texas Tech Red Raiders hired Jamison to coach the team's defensive line.
 After two seasons with Texas Tech in 2019, Jamison joined the Air Force Falcons as the team's defensive line coach.
 In 2020, Jamison decided to join the Purdue Boilermakers as the team's defensive line coach.
 For the 2021 season, Jamison was hired by Illinois to coach the team's defensive line.
 After two seasons with the Fighting Illini in 2023, Jamison was promoted by Illinois to serve as the team's co-defensive coordinator and defensive line coach.

+Jamison was hired by the Buffalo Bills on February 6, 2026 to serve as the team's defensive line coach under new head coach, Joe Brady.